-(Ways) What sequence of military actions, in conjunction with possible civilian actions, is most likely to achieve those objectives and attain the end state?
+(Ways) What sequence of actions is most likely to achieve those objectives and military end state?
 How will I measure achievement of those objectives?

-(Means) What military resources are required in concert with possible civilian resources to accomplish that sequence of actions within given or requested resources?
+(Means) What resources are required to accomplish that sequence of actions?

-(Risk) What is the chance of failure or unacceptable consequences in performing that sequence of military actions?
+(Risk) What is the likely chance of failure or unacceptable results in performing that sequence of actions?
 How will I identify if one or more of them occur?
 What is an acceptable level of "failure"?